XCSoar/XCSoar/XCSoarV4-README.txt

 - Task waypoint move up/down in task waypoint pages.
 - Terrain database loaded into memory if sufficient RAM + 5 Meg free
 - New smooth shading of terrain, major improvement
+- New landscape progress dialog hides screen for cleaner startup
+- Default task to home if no task loaded at startup
+- Added labels to climb and temperature trace analysis pages
+- Added help system.
+Press enter for 2 seconds on a dialog property to display help text.
+- Fixed minor bug, landable points were not always visible for some label modes.
+- Fixed minor bug, baro altitude set by GPS for IGC replay.
+- Online Contest optimisation (analysis page, configuration settings, three rule sets available)
+- Analysis pages now each have a context-sensitive 'action' button.
+- Added handicap to glide polar page for OLC scoring
+- Fixed GDI resource leak in animateRectangles
+- Fixed memory leak from com port threads not having handles released
+- Fixed airspace warning dialog losing focus of previous dialog if opened
+- Fixed memory leaks in new airspace warning dialog when another dialog is already open.
+- Online contest "in progress"
+- Added 'Declutter Labels' inputevent and menu item
+- Fixed GDI resource leak in WindowControls
+- Refinements to screen lat/lon bounds calculations
+- Refinements to thread locking (separate LockTaskData from LockFlightData)
+- GCE/NMEA queue blocking bug fix
+- Added check for 500kb free space on IGC destination, asks user to delete old IGC files as required to free up space.
+- OLC work (rule interpretations, in-progress only valid if flying)
+- Added tab style for infobox border
+- Added double buffer for infobox rendering to reduce flicker
+- Topology bounds area used for pre-filtering of visibility to improve rendering time
+- Toggle terrain map labels button (DeclutterLabels)
+- Thread locking improvements to reduce latency
+- Computed arrival height AGL at Mc0 Mc safety Mc current
+- Startup/shutdown messages saved in xcsoar-startup.log

 Dialogs changed:
  dlgConfiguration.xml